Program overview

 This stream combines concepts such as bioregionalism, sustainability, and landscape design within the context of physical land use planning, social planning, and community economic development.
 Students will study sustainability within the context of land use planning, social planning, and local economic development.
 The aim is to provide future planners with knowledge that will improve the quality of the built environment while reducing the impact of human activities on the natural world.

-For more information about the program or about specific areas of interest, please contact any member of the School of Environmental Planning faculty.
+For more information about the program or about specific areas of interest, please contact any faculty member of the Environmental Planning program.